Fiddlesticks Build Guide by EventHorizon610

 The masteries shown here are not yet updated for the current season, the guide author needs to set up the new masteries.
 As such, they will be different than the masteries you see in-game.

+This has been a long time coming, but the season 5 update is finally here and there are a whole bunch of new items to address.
+We will keep things simple and keep the guide about the same.
+There are some upcoming changes that I will be implementing soon, so keep your pants on.
 The majority of champions used to Jungle tend to be tanks.
 After the season three update, this champion shone brighter than he had in a very long time.
 Fiddlesticks base stats do not exactly qualify him to be called a tank by any means.
 However, this far from hinders Fiddlesticks from being an incredible jungle champion.
 Fiddlesticks has quite a few characteristics that make jungling with him quick, fun, and way, way too spooky.

 Crowstorm?
 All the Time!